hollycowart/CSS-intro-with-GitHub/github_basics/README.md

 **Go back to the top of this repo now,** and you’ll learn how.
 Instructions are there.

-To get back to the top of any repo, find the link with its name in the upper left area of the page at GitHub.
+To get back to the top of any repo, find the link with its name in the upper-left area of the page at GitHub.
+Go to the top of this page now, and find that link.